7 Konglish Housing Words You’ll Hear in Korea — From Apartment (아파트) to One Room (원룸)

 Situation

-You’re visiting a friend’s house.
+You’re visiting a friend’s place.

 Dialogue